Youcode-Classe-E-2024-2025/TAHA-JAITI-PROJECT/README.md

 4. Push to the original branch: `git push origin feature-branch`.
 5. Create a pull request.

+---

 ## License

-This project is open source do WHAT YOU WANT!
+This project is open source.
+Do WHAT YOU WANT!